laverdet/isolated-vm/README.md

 holds a handle to the isolate or anything created inside that isolate.
 Once an isolate is lost the garbage collector should eventually find it and clean up its memory.
-Since an isolate and all it contains can represent quite a large chunk of memory though you may want to explicitly call the `disposeSync()` method on isolates that you are finished with to get that memory back immediately.
+Since an isolate and all it contains can represent quite a large chunk of memory though you may want to explicitly call the `dispose()` method on isolates that you are finished with to get that memory back immediately.

 ##### `new ivm.Isolate(options)`
 * `options` *[object]*
 	* `memoryLimit` *[number]* - Memory limit that this isolate may use, in MB.
 Note that this is more of a guideline instead of a strict limit.
 A determined attacker could use 2-3 times this limit before their script is terminated.
 Against non-hostile code this limit should be pretty close.
-	128MB is a good value to start with.
+The default is 128MB and the mimium is 8MB.
 	* `snapshot` *[ExternalCopy[ArrayBuffer]]* - This is an optional snapshot created from `createSnapshot` which will be used to initialize the heap of this isolate.